dredddddd/Cluster_analysys/README.md

 * **FOREL** - 3 levels - points, centroids and centroids from centroids.
 Produce *gif*-image and 3 groups of clusters.
 * **Hierarchical** - the linkage criterion is *Unweighted average linkage clustering* (or *UPGMA*)

-If u want to see client-server architecture go [here](https://github.com/dredddddd/Cluster_analysys/tree/main/Client_server)
+If u want to see client-server realisation go [here](https://github.com/dredddddd/Cluster_analysys/tree/main/Client_server) If u want to see non-client-server realisation go [there]